Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.13.
 Write a function that gets any positive integer and returns it's factorial 14.13.
-Write a function that gets any positive integer and returns it's digital sum
+Write a function that gets any positive integer and returns it's digital sum 14.13.
+Write a function that gets any positive integer and returns it's digital root 14.13.
+Write a function that gets any positive integer and returns it's reverse